‘Night of shame’: Turkey suspends all football after referee is punched

 ‘Despicable attack’

-According to Turkish media, both Meler and Koca were subsequently taken to hospital, with Koca under guard and expected to be detained following treatment.
+According to Turkish media, both Meler and Koca were subsequently taken to hospital.

 Turkey’s President Recep Tayyip Erdogan was quoted in Turkish media condemning the attack as the TFF swiftly announced the suspension.